Download and install the RealSimGear plugin for your flight simulation software.

 On each of the RealSimGear screens, in the Display Settings screen, select Rotation to be 180°.

-** To make it easier to read, you can also select the "Gather Windows" button, which will position the Display Settings boxes for all screens onto your main screen.
+** To make it easier to read, select the "Gather Windows" button to position the Display Settings boxes for all screens onto your main screen.

-*Run the RSG X-Plane plugin installer, select GNS 430 and 530 when prompted, this will remove bezel graphics from both of the default X-Plane GNS 430 and 530 popout windows.*
+*Run the RSG X-Plane plugin installer, and select GNS 430 and 530 when prompted; this will remove bezel graphics from both default X-Plane GNS 430 and 530 popout windows.*

 If you are using the Reality-XP GNS530

-Please see these additional instructions for how to configure RealSimGear products to work with Reality-XP.
+Please review these additional instructions for configuring RealSimGear products to work with Reality-XP.

-Now position the window so that it fills the GNS530 screen.
-If you position the GNS530 display below your primary display, just drag it down so that only the white bar is visible in your primary display.
+Could you position the window so it fills the GNS530 screen?
+If you place the GNS530 display below your primary display, drag it down so that only the white bar is visible in your primary production.
 You may need to adjust the width/height of the popped-out window slightly.

 Your device should appear in this window, and the message/command items will change when you press the buttons or turn the knobs.

-You can also check out this video from X-Force PC that describes the complete setup process
+You can also check out this X-Force PC video describing the complete setup process.

 Did this answer your question?